gstlearn/gstlearn/python/README.md

 The `check*` targets bring some required runtime customization, so do not use the standard *ctest* command for triggering the non-regression tests.

-To build and launch non-regression Python tests, you need to:
+To build and launch non-regression Python tests, you need to execute the following command:

-1. Add `GSTLEARN_DATA` environment variable which must point to the data folder: `gstlearn/doc/data`

-2. Execute the following command:

 #### GCC, Clang, MinGW, ...